FhenixProtocol/cofhe-docs/docs/devdocs/quick-start/getting-started.md

 ## Setup

-To use **cofhejs** for interacting with FHE-enabled smart contracts, the `cofhejs` must be initialized.
-This client handles key operations such as encrypting input data, creating permits, and decrypting output data from the blockchain.
+To use Cofhejs for interacting with FHE-enabled smart contracts, it must first be initialized.
+The `cofhejs` client handles key operations such as encrypting input data, creating permits, and decrypting output data from the blockchain.
-First, the client must be initialized.
 Below is an example setup:

 <Tabs>
   <TabItem value="node" label="Node.js">